William de Rodyard

 William de Rodyard, de Rodiard, or de Rudyard (c.1275- c.
 1349) was an English-born judge and cleric in fourteenth-century Ireland.
-He held office as Chief Justice of the Irish Common Pleas; he was also Dean of St Patrick's Cathedral, and briefly Deputy Lord Treasurer of Ireland.
+He held office as Chief Justice of the Irish Common Pleas.
+He was also Dean of St Patrick's Cathedral, and briefly Deputy Lord Treasurer of Ireland.
 He was the first Chancellor of the Medieval University of Dublin (not to be confused with Trinity College Dublin, which was a much later foundation).

 Career

 Little is known of his background or his early life, although he was probably born in Rudyard, Staffordshire, and took his name from the village.
 A few official records give his first name as John.
-He was in holy orders, and must have been a university graduate since he was often termed "Magister (Master)", a title which was given at the time only to those with a University degree; it is unlikely that he would have been selected to head a University without a degree.
+He was in holy orders, and must have been a university graduate since he was often termed "Magister (Master)", a title which was given at the time only to those with a University degree.
+It is unlikely that he would have been selected to head the new University if he did not have a degree.

 He is first heard of in Dublin in 1307 as Treasurer of St Patrick's Cathedral, Dublin; he was elected Dean of St Patrick's in 1312, and apparently served in that capacity until his elevation to the Bench in 1327.
 He already had considerable practical experience of the duties of Dean, as his predecessor Thomas de Chaddesworth had been in failing health for some time prior to his death in 1311 (he had been in the Crown service for 50 years), and William had acted as his deputy.